 Prostitution involves trading sexual acts for money or other forms of payment.
 Prostitution involving adults is prosecuted under Penal Code 647(b).
 Individuals convicted of prostitution may face fines of up to $1,000.
 They may face jail time of up to 180 days.

-A criminal defense lawyer in Los Angeles could help you find out more about how to defend yourself against prostitution charges.
-Just call (310) 997-4688 to review your legal options.
+A sex crimes lawyer in Los Angeles could help you find out more about how to defend yourself against prostitution charges.
+Request a consultation to review your legal options.

 Penalties for Enticing a Child to Prostitution